IamSnowLeopard/mitmern.github.io/README.md

 This body of work will continue to grow weekly or bi-weeklky so check back in periodically to track Rahmat's development.

 ## License information:
-Free to use, re-use, with appropriate credit given to Rahmat Muhammad
+Free to use / re-use (unless otherwise indicated in each project folder).
+Whatever you do, just give credit where credit is due.